Shamir-j/qrcode-js/README.md

 # qrcode-js
-# QRCode.js
-QRCode.js is javascript library for making QRCode.
+QRCode-js is javascript library for making QRCode.
 QRCode.js supports Cross-browser with HTML5 Canvas and table tag in DOM.
-QRCode.js has no dependencies.
+QRCode-js has no dependencies.

 ## Basic Usages
 ```